 Intentionally Defective Grantor Trusts (“IDGTs”) are a commonly used estate planning vehicle to transfer wealth to family members during the life of the grantor.
-In this White Paper we will explore the four tax types relevant to IDGTs, and the mechanics of how an IDGT works.
+In this White Paper we will explore the four tax types relevant to IDGTs, and the mechanics of how IDGTs work.
 The use of the phrase “intentionally defective” is confusing, but it simply refers to an irrevocable trust where the grantor pay the trust’s income tax bill during his or her life.

 What taxes relate to an IDGT?